Denali Equipment List

 Goggles

 This is a very important pice of gear to protect you from high winds or heavy precipitation.
 They should be 100% UV rated lenses.
-It is recommended to have a photochromic lens (a lens that gets lighter or darker depending on conditions) or a replacement lens that is on the opposite side of things of the original lens that you buy.
-For example, if your stock lens is very dark, then have a replacement lens that is lighter, and vice versa.
+Bring either a photochromic lens (a lens that gets lighter or darker depending on conditions) , or a double lens set up with one darker lens and one lighter lens that you can change out depending on conditions.
+For example, if your stock lens is very dark, then have a secondary lens that is lighter, and vice versa.
 The reason for this is to be prepared for a spectrum of conditions.
-For example, for the most part goggles tend to be used in low light conditions, where we still need the UV light protection, but we want a lighter lens so we can see better in those conditions.
-On the other end of that is if it is sunny and super windy (at altitude the wind chill can be extremely cold, so in those conditions you want every inch of skin protected, and that is where the goggles come in, they help protect a large part of the face) in which case we want a darker lens to protect the eyes.
+For the most part goggles tend to be used in low light (windy) conditions, where we still need the UV light protection, but we want a lighter colored lens so we can see better in those conditions.
+On the other end of that is if it is sunny and windy (at altitude the wind chill can be extremely cold, so in those conditions you want every inch of skin protected, and that is where the goggles come in, they help protect a large part of the face) in which case we want a darker colored lens to protect the eyes.

 **If you use prescription glasses make sure and purchase an OTG (Over-The-Glass) version of the goggles so they fit over your prescription glasses.
 Or you can visit www.sportrx.com and safetygearpro.com to get prescription lenses for your goggles.